-The foreign exchange rates at 30 June 2014 show a depreciation during the six month period of the Canadian dollar, the Euro, the Norwegian Krone and the US dollar against the Pound Sterling.
-During the same period, the Australian dollar appreciated against the Pound Sterling, with the net effect being a negative impact on the NAV of the portfolio (refer to the Movement on Investment Basis NAV section on page 18).
-While the Company tries to mitigate the impacts of foreign currency movements on the NAV by hedging a portion of the expected dividends for the next four years coming from the portfolio (the Company's policy with respect to exchange rate hedging is referred to on page 10 of this report), it would not be economic to fully immunise the portfolio against any NAV changes due to foreign exchange movements.
+The foreign exchange rates at 30 June 2014 show a depreciation during the six month period of the Canadian Dollar, the Euro, the Norwegian Krone and the US Dollar against the Pound Sterling.
+During the same period the Australian Dollar appreciated against the Pound Sterling, with the net effect being a negative impact on the NAV of the portfolio (refer to the section Movement on Investment Basis NAV).
+While the Company tries to mitigate the impacts of foreign currency movements on the NAV by hedging a portion of the expected dividends for the next four years coming from the portfolio, it would not be economic to fully immunise the portfolio against any NAV changes due to foreign exchange movements.

-FOREIGN FOREIGN

-EXCHANGE EXCHANGE

-RATES AS OF RATES AS OF
+F/X rates as of 31 F/X rates as of 30 June

-31 DECEMBER 2013 30 JUNE 2014
+December 2013 2014

 GBP/AUD 1.858 1.807

 GBP/CAD 1.764 1.817

 GBP/EUR 1.198 1.249

 GBP/NOK 10.093 10.438

-GBP/USD 1.704